FAQ: Tips & Tricks To Help Your Stick On Name Labels Stay Stuck!

 Other items can be labelled as you like!

 Items should be clean & dry when you label them!

-If items are not clean and dry when you label them, they may be carrying particles of water, dust, excess dye, or chemicals (used to preserve new clothing during storage and distribution), which will interfere with the adhesive bond between your Stikins and the items you want to label.
+If items are not clean and dry when you label them, they may be carrying particles of water, dust, excess dye, or chemicals (used to preserve new clothing during storage and distribution), which will interfere with the adhesive bond between your labels and the items you want to label.
 The adhesive may end up bonding with those particles (rather than your item), creating a weaker adhesive bond that is likely to fail over time.

 We do recommend washing brand new clothing before labelling these items as this removes any traces of dust, excess dye, or preservatives.

-If you are keeping some Stikins on hand for those “on the way out of the door” labelling emergencies, you need to store them properly to ensure that the adhesive maintains its stickiness!
-We recommend keeping your Stikins in their original packaging and putting them somewhere dry, out of direct sunlight, and preferably at a consistent room temperature.
+If you are keeping some labels on hand for those “on the way out of the door” labelling emergencies, you need to store them properly to ensure that the adhesive maintains its stickiness!
+We recommend keeping your name labels in their original packaging and putting them somewhere dry, out of direct sunlight, and preferably at a consistent room temperature.
 If they are exposed to heat, this can cause a reaction in the adhesive, weakening the adhesive bond that forms when the labels are actually applied.

 Take care when washing and ironing labelled items of clothing!

-While you don’t need to separate out labelled items from the rest of your washing pile and treat them differently, Stikins are designed to stay stuck during a NORMAL cycle of washing and drying (and ironing) clothing.
+While you don’t need to separate labelled items from the rest of your washing pile and treat them differently, Stikins ® name labels are designed to stay stuck during a NORMAL cycle of washing and drying (and ironing) clothing.
 They have been independently tested using the BS EN ISO6330 wash test procedure for 60 washes and 40 degrees and will work effectively under these conditions provided that you:

 - Also follow the manufacturer’s guidelines for any cleaning products that you use to ensure that you are using the correct amount for the amount of clothing being washed and the hardness of water in your area.